 The Average Cost of Different Nursing Degrees

-Choosing the right nursing degree depends on what kind of nurse you want to be, and what you’re looking to get out of nursing school.
-You should also understand the time commitment and costs associated with each option.
+Choosing the right nursing degree depends on your goals.
+It’s also important to understand the time commitment and costs associated with each option.

-Of course, the annual costs depend on where you go to school, and whether you attend a private or public college.
+The annual costs depend on where you go to school, and whether you attend a private or public college.
 For RNs who already have an associate’s degree but would like their bachelor’s, there are RN to BSN bridge programs available.
-Some of these programs are available online, and you pay per credit hour.
+Some of these programs are available online, and are paid based on credit hour.

 To compare nursing school costs, you’ll want to look at tuition, additional fees (housing, etc.), and how many credits you need.
 You’ll also want to look at exam pass rates and job placement rates.